We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 - children living with host families for a variety of reasons

-By law, we must be told about all private fostering situations.
-The child’s parents, private foster carer and anyone else involved in the arrangement are legally required to inform us.
-If you are a professional (teacher, doctor, religious leader etc.) who is made aware of a privately fostered child, you should inform us.
+By law, the local authority must be told about all private fostering situations.
+The child’s parents, private foster carers and anyone else involved in the arrangement are legally required to inform the council immediately.
+Professional’s, such as teachers, doctors or religious leaders, who are made aware of a privately fostered child, should also inform the council immediately.
+Many people don’t know that they must do this, which means the necessary arrangements to ensure the child or young person is safe are not being made.

-People involved in private fostering must contact us in the following timescales:
+People involved in private fostering must contact the local authority in the following timescales:

 - visiting the child and private foster carer

-- helping to make sure that the child’s racial, cultural, linguistic and religious needs are being met
+- helping to make sure that the child’s racial, cultural, linguistic and religious needs are met

-- offering advice and support to the child, their parents and private foster carer.
+- offering advice and support to the child, their parents and private foster care

 Further guidance about private fostering is available at GOV.UK – National minimum standards for private fostering.